Tenza/configurations/ArchLinux Installation/README.md

 ##### Linux:

 This will irrevocably destroy all data on /dev/sdX.
-Replace sdX with your drive, do not append partition number.
+Find out the name of the USB drive with `lsblk`.
-Find out the name of your USB drive with `lsblk`.
-Make sure that it is not mounted.
+Do not append partition a number and make sure the drive is not mounted.

 > dd bs=4M if=/path/to/archlinux.iso of=/dev/**sdX** && sync